hackatbrown/docker-starter/1-images.md

 Let's demonstrate an example.
 Head over to the [official Dockerhub website](https://hub.docker.com/) and search for Postgres.
 Then, go to the Docker official image for Postgres.
 Here, you can see information for Postgres, including different versions and configuration details.

 Notice in the top right hand side, there is a command to easily download or pull the Docker image to your machine.
-If you would like, run this command,
+If you would like, run this command

 `docker pull postgres`